 While we have no formalised uniform at ACE, we expect all students to dress in a neat, appropriate and tidy manner.
-This includes flat, comfortable shoes with a covered toe - please do not wear high heels, ugg boots or thongs as these are not safe, nor permitted.
+This includes flat, comfortable shoes with a covered toe - please do not wear high heels, soft-soled 'ugg' boots/slippers or thongs as these are not safe, nor permitted.
 At times, you may need safety boots for certain activities.